-Moreover, (slide) according to MT and SP Gen 15:13, the Israelites will be enslaved in Egypt for four hundred years.
+Another example: (slide) according to MT and SP Gen 15:13, the Israelites will be enslaved in Egypt for four hundred years.
 Nonetheless, MT-Exod 12:40 states: “The length of time that the Israelites lived in Egypt was four hundred and thirty years.”
-In order to validate the promise in Genesis without refuting the total number in Exodus, SP expands the counting of the years in Exodus by minor additions in the verse (slide): The length of the time that the Israelites and their fathers lived in the Land of Canaan and the Land of Egypt was four hundred and thirty years.
+To validate the promise in Genesis without refuting the total number in Exodus, SP expands the counting of the years in Exodus by minor additions in the verse (slide): The length of the time that the Israelites and their fathers lived in the Land of Canaan and the Land of Egypt was four hundred and thirty years.

-2.3 Substitution of Rare Words or Forms with More Customary Ones
+2.3 Substitution of Rare Words or Forms for More Familiar Ones

-Rare words or forms are replaced by customary ones in SP. (slide) This principle occurs in the replacement of hapax legomenon, as in the interchange between the hapax סותה in MT-Gen 49:11 and כסותו in SP. (slide) Moreover, SP omits the paragogic i in the phrase שוכני סנה (Deut 33:16) and reads שכן סנה, “inhabitant of the bush.”
-It also omits the ancient case ending in the phrase וחיתו ארץ, and reads וחית הארץ, “animals of the earth” (Gen 1:24). (slide) Similarly, rare orthographic forms are replaced by common forms, as seen in the slide (Gen 9:20; 12:8; 13:3; 35:12; Gen 49:11; נער Gen 24:14, 16, 28).
+Rare words or forms are replaced by familiar ones in SP. (slide) This principle occurs in the replacement of a hapax legomenon, as in the case of the hapax סותה in MT-Gen 49:11 which is replaced with כסותו in SP. (slide) Moreover, SP omits the paragogic i in the phrase שוכני סנה (Deut 33:16) and reads שכן סנה, “inhabitant of a bush.”
+It also omits the ancient case ending in the phrase וחיתו ארץ and reads וחית הארץ, “animals of the earth” (Gen 1:24). (slide) Similarly, rare orthographic forms are replaced by common forms, as seen in the slide (Gen 9:20; 12:8; 13:3; 35:12; Gen 49:11; נער Gen 24:14, 16, 28).

 2.4 Linguistic Emendations

-SP tends to insert linguistic emendations when MT reflects inconsistency between subject and predicate in number and/or gender.
-There are many examples of this phenomenon, some of them are seen in the slide (Gen 13:6; 31:9; 49:15; Num 9:6).
+SP tends to insert linguistic emendations where a subject and predicate in MT are inconsistent in number and/or gender.
+There are many examples of this phenomenon, some of them can be seen on the slide (Gen 13:6; 31:9; 49:15; Num 9:6).

-As Emanuel Tov pointed out, many of the minor variants mentioned here, are shared with LXX, thus indicating that their presence in the Vorlage of LXX.
+Emanuel Tov has pointed out that many of the minor variants mentioned here are shared with LXX, indicating their presence in the Vorlage of LXX.
 Put differently, these variants were inserted into the text before its translation into Greek.
-We will reconsider the developmental history of the textual traditions of the Torah in light of the accumulating evidence from the ancient textual witnesses in the next sessions, after examining the textual evidence from Qumran scrolls.
+We will reconsider the developmental history of the textual traditions of the Torah in light of the accumulating evidence from the ancient textual witnesses in the next sessions, after examining the textual evidence from the Qumran scrolls.

-In view of the editing that the textual tradition represented by SP had undergone, and in light of the abundance of emendations, omissions, glosses, which obviously are secondary readings, scholars fail to underestimate the contribution of SP for the textual criticism of the Pentateuch.
-This statement is certainly true for the early SP research in the seventeenth to the nineteenth centuries, but this view of SP existed among some scholars until recently.
+Given the editing that the textual tradition represented by SP had undergone, and in light of the abundance of emendations, omissions, glosses, which are obviously secondary readings, scholars failed to appreciate the significance of SP for the textual criticism of the Pentateuch.
+This statement is certainly true for the early SP research from the seventeenth to the nineteenth centuries, but this view of SP was maintained by some scholars until recently.
 In early 1990, Bruce Walkte contended that “SP is of a little value for establishing original readings” of the Pentateuch.
-This conclusion is no longer sufficient today.
-It seems that several scholars were influenced by the overall characterization of SP as textually inferior to MT, so they were biased in the process of textual evaluation of specific versions.
-It turns out that in certain cases SP preserves better readings than MT, such as in Gen 4:8, whet MT seems to be corrupted and lacks the words נלכה השדה that appear in SP and are reflected also in LXX.
-In Gen 10:4, the SP’s רדנים (which appears also in the parallel genealogical list in MT-1Chr) is preferable than MT’s דדנים.
+This conclusion is no longer reasonable.
+Scholars apparently under the influence of the overall characterization of SP as textually inferior to MT were biased in their evaluation of the text in specific cases.
+It turns out that in certain cases SP preserves better readings than MT, such as in Gen 4:8, where MT appears to be corrupted and lacks the words נלכה השדה that appear in SP and are reflected also in LXX.
+In Gen 10:4, SP’s רדנים (which appears also in the parallel genealogical list in MT-1Chr) is preferable to MT’s דדנים.
 In a recent paper, based on my doctoral dissertation that dealt with variants due to graphic similarity between MT and SP, I have shown that with respect to these variants, SP preserves preferable readings in an equal number to those in MT.